oceanwap/oceanwap.github.io/index.md

 - Built a high-performance payment system from scratch
     - 1000+ of merchants like Nigerian consulates were using it for daily settlements and transactions
     - Reached peak 50K+ transactions daily
-- Supported online cards, UPI, Net Banking, and POS device integrations
+- Equipped our customers with cards, UPI, Net Banking, and POS device to accept payments
 - Developed a fast merchant dashboard for payments, refunds, settlement
 - Integrated UPI with ICICI/IndusInd banks directly
-- Integrarted NACH for automatic settlements to merchants for operational scalabilty.
+- Scaled operations with NACH payments for automatic daily settlements to 1000+ merchants.
 - Created frontend interface using MithrilJS (load < 50KB)
 - Optimized APIs by 40% with async task handling **Tech Stack:** Laravel, PHP, MithrilJS, Redis, PostgreSQL, CI/CD